aosabook/500lines/template-engine/chapter.md

 ```
 <!-- [[[end]]] -->

-We do a simple check of the syntax and push `'for'` onto the stack.
+We do a check of the syntax and push `'for'` onto the stack.
 The
 `_variable` method checks the syntax of the variable, and adds it to the set
 we provide.
 This is how we collect up the names of all the loop variables
 during the compilation so that we can later create the prologue of the function.